angrybacon/doomsday-wiki/markdown/articles/2023/10/10/spoiling-for-a-fight.md

 endstep for Cavern of Souls, drawing your Oracle with Two cards left in library and comfortably able to try casting both Oracles if the first gets hit with Dress Down.
-Alternatively, if they do play the Murktide Regent, you can name card:[Pact of Negation] making this into a perfect pile with counterspell backup.
+Alternatively, if they do play the Murktide Regent, you can name :card[Pact of Negation] making this into a perfect pile with counterspell backup.

 ### Spoils Is a Powerful Tool for Beating Hate